The Problem Solving Method

 Delivering crap in a 6 week window for a minimum over-spend does nothing to achieve those goals, and makes it easier for our competitors to beat us.

-So over the decades, the sectors, the countries, the clients and the projects I learned, refined, created and integrated the best methods and steps to optimally solve business problems and deliver best in class solutions, using not one partisan method, but the best from them all.
 Leveraging expertise in the three domains of Business, Technology and User, this method had evolved and matured.
 I have used it successfully for many years and clients, including startups, public sector and FTSE 100 organisations.
 It works in every scenario and for every challenge – physical and/or digital.

 Let’s look at a very simple conceptual example of how a real world requirement is addressed by the Problem Solving process.
 This shows how a user’s needs are defined using efficient Problem Solving tasks/artefacts and translated into Agile process steps and artefacts, seamlessly and clearly.
 This ensures no additional work, no unnecessary tasks and no changes.